 - They allow you to build strong relationships with fans of your business.

 - The audience being reached is generally more engaged.

 Some cons of using long-term marketing as a short-term solution include:

-- Regarding SEO, it takes a long time for your website or pages on your site to begin to rank (usually between 3-6 months).
+- Regarding SEO for tourism, it takes a long time for your website or pages on your site to begin to rank (usually between 3-6 months).

 - It can take a long time to grow an audience organically without a blend of short-term tactics.

 Effective Marketing is About Balance

 For any marketing plan to be successful, especially for a tourism business, it needs to make use of a balance of short-term and long-term tactics.
 If your marketing plan relies too heavily on long terms tactics then your business may struggle to win enough business for the now.
 If you focus solely on short term tactics then you won’t be building any equity into your marketing and, as a result, when advertising tactics are turned off business will slump quickly.